-Just type in the numbers required and it’ll spit out details of the resistors you need and even draw you a little diagram showing where to connect them.
-There’s a handy guide if you’re unsure what values to use, just click on the ‘I’ next to each field on the calculator.
+Just type in the numbers required and it’ll spit out details of the resistors you need and even draw you a little diagram showing where to connect them taking care of the series and parallel question that often confuses beginners.
+There’s a handy guide if you’re unsure what values to use, just click on the ‘?’ next to each field on the calculator.

 Make a note of the Ohm ratings of the resistors shown, jump over to eBay and search for ‘resistor x ohms’.
-Obviously replacing x with the Ohm rating shown on the LED Calculator website.
+Obviously, replace ‘x’ with the Ohm rating shown on the LED Calculator website.

-Now all that remains is to solder wires from the power source to the resistors and then to the LED (remembering to solder the wires to the positive and negative connections of the LED) and try them out.
+Now all that remains is to solder wires from the power source to the resistors and then to the LED (remembering to solder the wires to the positive and negative connections of the LED) as shown in the diagram and try them out.

 Assuming all works as expected, place them on your layout, in your buildings etc, turn on the power and watch it spring into life and light.